Maria's Cookbook

 • 1 pound large shrimp, peeled and deveined

-• ½ teaspoon crushed red pepper flakes (adjust to taste)
+• ½ teaspoon crushed red pepper flakes (or piri-piri, to taste)

 • 2 tablespoons fresh lemon juice